golo230/netlistgen/README.md

 Input/Output Logic:
 Inputs: CLB inputs are all the inputs taken in by the BLEs
-Outputs: CLB outputs are...
-TODO
+Outputs: CLB outputs are the nets taken by other CLBs that come from this CLB